DISCLAIMER: This article is for Facebook advertisers who want to up their game. It won’t help users who do not run FB ads.

 This crucial Facebook ad algorithm metric historically ranked your ad from 1-10, with 10 being the highest relevancy.

-Facebook have recently split their relevancy score into 3 separate metrics:
+Facebook has split their relevancy score into 3 separate metrics:

 - Quality Ranking: A ranking of the ad’s perceived quality.
 Measured by feedback and the ad’s post-click experience.